alexgshijan/rev_notes/Revision Notes/Maths/3.6 - Differentiation/Differential Equations - First Order.md

 *Also due to said uni maths, you're able to differentiate both sides with respect to their own variable*
 $$\int dy=\int f(x)\text{ dx}$$

 By solving this, we can solve for y.
 If we are given bound rules, we can then work out the constant to get a completed equation.
+Also note that any terms with y must be brought the the $dy$ side